N1Xsite/7969_N1Xsite_website_archive_yaml/index.md

 'tis funny you're the broken one: & i'm the only 1 to make you say it.

- - [x] Remember: DO NOT FORGET.
+ - [x] Remember: DO NOT FORGET :: "Inspire & nexver Expect back.
- - [x] The obligation to the CONTRACT of TImE is MUST.
+ - [x] The obligation to the CONTRACT of TIME is a MUST.

 ---